Types of Paralegals

 - a Bachelor’s degree in any course of study obtained from an institutionally accredited school; and three (3) years of substantive paralegal experience;

-- a Bachelor’s degree and completion of a paralegal program from an institutionally accredited school, said paralegal program may be imbedded in a bachelor’s degree; and two (2) years of substantive paralegal experience;
+- a Bachelor’s degree and completion of a paralegal program from an institutionally accredited school, said paralegal program may be embedded in a bachelor’s degree; and two (2) years of substantive paralegal experience;

 - four (4) years substantive paralegal experience on or before December 31, 2000;